Big push into gaming brings out Amazon's gentler side

 The iPhone's arrival in 2007 created a population of gamers addicted to affordable or free games played in bite-sized chunks of several minutes.
 Amazon thinks there's a market for the same sort of more casual game on the living-room TV, away from time-intensive "hard-core" console titles like "Call of Duty."

 But it's unclear how strong demand will be.
-Ouya began selling its $99 (59.24 pounds) Android game console last year but has had disappointing sales.
+Ouya began selling its $99 Android game console last year but has had disappointing sales.

 The startup is now working on taking its Ouya software as an app to set-top boxes and TVs, Chief Executive Officer Julie Uhrman told Reuters last week.